-INTIMATE APPAREL PLANS TO REOPEN IN SPRING 2021.
+INTIMATE APPAREL TO REOPEN IN FALL 2021.
 The production was forced to suspend performances on March 12 when theaters were closed by Governor Andrew Cuomo as a precaution against the outbreak of Covid-19.

 MORE INFO »

 Running Time: Approximately 2 hours and 30 minutes, with one intermission

 Back in 2006, LCT and the Metropolitan Opera created a collaborative program to bring new works to our stage and theirs.
 The Met/LCT Opera/Musical Theater Commissioning Program has led to Nico Muhly’s Two Boys at the Met in 2013 and additional pieces in development there.
 Now, after more than a decade, it is LCT's turn!
 We are delighted to announce that a new opera, INTIMATE APPAREL, will be produced by LCT as part of this program.